Alejogb1/job-board/blog-data/how-can-a-deep-learning-computer-vision-model-be-deployed-on-aws-lambda.md

 id: "how-can-a-deep-learning-computer-vision-model-be-deployed-on-aws-lambda"
 ---

-Okay, let's tackle this.
-I've personally dealt with deploying deep learning models, particularly computer vision ones, onto AWS Lambda a few times – it’s definitely a task that requires some specific attention to detail.
+,  I've personally dealt with deploying deep learning models, particularly computer vision ones, onto AWS Lambda a few times – it’s definitely a task that requires some specific attention to detail.
 It's not as simple as just dragging and dropping your model; there are nuances that can trip you up, often related to the inherent limitations of Lambda's execution environment.
 Let me break it down.

 Fundamentally, the challenge with deploying a large deep learning model on AWS Lambda stems from two major constraints: the size limit of the deployment package and the execution timeout.
 Lambda functions are meant to be lightweight and fast, so deploying something like a sizable convolutional neural network (CNN) can be a bit tricky.
 The goal is to create a package that is as small as possible without losing functionality, and to optimize execution speed so it falls within the time limitations.